Alucad0/Battleships/README.md

 The two packages (pygame & socket.io) can be install your IDE (Intergrated Developer Enviroment).
 Note that each IDE has a different way to install packages.
-Otherwise you can use the your command prompt and changing the directory to where Python is installd and into the scripts folder.
-There type `pip install pygame`, and `pip install socket.io`
+Otherwise you can use the your command prompt and changing the directory to where Python is installed and into the scripts folder, then type `pip install pygame` and `pip install socket.io`

 ### Code conventions